The Fifth Element: Filming

 Production began in early August 1995.
-Besson traveled to various places for casting, including Paris, London, and Rome.
+Besson travelled to various places for casting, including Paris, London, and Rome.
 He hired Gary Oldman (who had starred in Léon) for the role of Zorg, describing Oldman as "one of the top-five actors in the world".

-For the character Leeloo, Besson chose Milla Jovovich from the 200–300 applicants he met in person.
 The "Divine Language" spoken by Leeloo is a fictional language of 400 words, invented by Besson.
 To practice, Jovovich and Besson held conversations and exchanged letters in the language.
-Besson was then married to Maïwenn le Besco, who played the role of the Diva Plavalaguna when filming began.
+Besson was then married to Maïwenn Le Besco, who played the role of the Diva Plavalaguna when filming began.
 He left her to take up with Jovovich during filming.
 Jovovich and Besson later married but divorced two years later in 1999.

 Although he wanted to shoot in France, Besson was unable to find suitable facilities, so he filmed in London.
 It was primarily filmed at Pinewood Studios on seven soundstages including the 007 Stage.
 Construction of sets began in October 1995.
 The opera scene was filmed at the Royal Opera House.
 Scenes depicted as being in Egypt were filmed in Mauritania; the first shoot, a background shot of the desert, occurred there on 5 January 1996.
 Filming with actors began in late January, and was completed 21 weeks later.
 Willis finished filming on 16 May, while Oldman only commenced filming the following week; the protagonist (Korben) and antagonist (Zorg) never actually share any screen time.
 Despite being filmed in London, The Fifth Element was a French production, the costliest European film ever made at the time.